-Cyber security for business travelers is a key topic as traveling for work can make your business and clients’ data particularly vulnerable.
+Cyber security for business travelers is a key topic because traveling for work can leave your business and clients’ data particularly vulnerable.
 While you’re on the go, your devices can be more exposed than usual to cybercriminals or thieves.

-With cyber security threats constantly evolving and increasing, it’s essential you know what the key cyber security tips for business travel are and how to react in case of a cyber attack.
+With cyber security threats constantly evolving and increasing, it’s essential to know key cyber security tips for business travel and how to react in case of a cyber attack.

 What is cyber security?

-Cyber security refers to the practices of protecting organizations and individuals against online threats.
-Social engineering, phishing or malware are all examples of cyber threats.
-Cybercriminals may target businesses and try to illegally access their systems, networks and devices to steal confidential information or client data and achieve financial gain.
+Cyber security refers to the practices of protecting organizations and individuals from online threats.
+Social engineering, phishing, and malware are all examples of cyber threats.
+Cybercriminals may target businesses and try to illegally access their systems, networks, and devices to steal confidential information or client data for financial gain.

-Cyber security for corporate travel is a hot topic and as a business traveler, you’re particularly vulnerable to cyber attacks as you’re working outside of a secure office space.
-It’s your responsibility to make sure that your devices are well protected against cyber threats and that your company and clients’ data is safeguarded.
+Cyber security for corporate travel is a hot topic.
+As a business traveler, you’re particularly vulnerable to cyber attacks because you’re working outside of a secure office space.
+It’s your responsibility to make sure your devices are well protected against cyber threats and that your company and clients’ data are safeguarded.

-During a business trip, the risk of having your devices infected by malicious software is high.
-As an example, this can happen if you connect to an unsecured wireless network or if you use publicly-accessible computers or charging stations.
+During a business trip, the risk of devices being infected by malicious software is high.
+For example, this can happen if you connect to an unsecured wireless network or use public computers or charging stations.

 11 key points to ensure cyber security for business travel